 Just like down pillows, duck feather pillows are also great for people who move around in their sleep because they can easily conform to different shapes and positions of the head.
 The only downside to owning a duck feather pillow is that the quills tend to poke you, especially if the cover becomes thin or weak.
 To prevent this, make sure to purchase a quilted pillow protector for extra comfort and protection.

 If you’re still having a hard time deciding between a down pillow and a duck feather pillow, choose one that is best suited to your budget.
 Duck feather pillows are essentially the same as down pillows, except for the quills.
 They are just as comfortable as down pillows, and there are ways to get around poking quills.
 If you have the extra cash to spare, go for down pillows.
-They are incomparably soft and lofty and can give you the best sleep experience.
+They are incomparably soft and lofty and will give you the best sleep experience.